learn-co-students/Rupa-Fork-Code-Challenges-Test/README.md

 Note that invitations expire after 7 days.

 Your instructor will make this repo private once you have all been added.

+Fork the repo (after it's Private).
+Your instructor will let you know when to fork.

+Clone your fork down to your machine: `git clone repo-url`

+Add a remote that points to the original cohort repo (the one you just forked): `git add remote upstream http://github.com/learn-co-students/original-repo-name`

 ### Instructions for Every Challenge

-Before **every challenge**, clone down this repo using the `git clone` command and the Clone HTTPS link.
-This is important - we need you to have a clean repo to work from. _Do not use your old clones of this repo!_

-`cd` into the directory of your current code challenge.
+Before **every challenge**, pull the changes from the upstream repo into your master branch (Your instructor will tell you when):

+1. `git checkout master`
+2. `git pull upstream`

-Create and checkout a new branch using your first and last name: `git checkout -b bartelby-cumberbuttons`
+Next, create and checkout a new branch.
+This is where you'll do your work:

-Make an empty commit with the following command: `git commit --allow-empty -m "Hi there"`
+1. `git checkout -b phase-1-round-1` (Or whatever name your instructor provides)
+2. `cd directory-name` into the directory containing the code challenge.

+Work on the challenge and commit and push as you go along:
+1. `git add -A` or `git add .` (to add your saved changes to staging)
+2. `git commit -m "Meaningful commit message"`
-Push your branch: `git push origin bartelby-cumberbuttons`
+3. `git push origin branch-name`, e.g. `git push origin phase-1-round-1`

-Your instructor will confirm that your branch was pushed successfully.
-Once all branches appear, your instructor will ask you to start work on the challenge.

 At the end of the challenge, make your final commit and push your branch!
 Await your grade brave almighty student!